BitBagCommerce/SyliusInPostPlugin/doc/installation.md

 of [SyliusShippingExportPlugin](https://github.com/BitBagCommerce/SyliusShippingExportPlugin), so please remember to do the same for it's configuration.

-Add trait to your Order entity class:
+Add trait and interface to your Order entity class:

 ```php
 <?php